stared/jekyll-blog-pre-2022/_posts/2016-08-01-quantum-mechanics-for-high-school-students.markdown

 - Shannon entropy; when one can compress a file, how to play in "twenty questions" game
 - how to quantize the sent information (quantum or classical), when there is noise in the channel
 - how to check if information is altered and how to fix it (check sum, Hamming codes)

+### After

+It went wonderful with one participant, but not the other.

+## XXX This later at ICFO

 ## Serock 2016